RndmVariableQ/FlappyBird-DeepQLearning-Based-on-PARL/README.md

 # FlappyBird-DeepQLearning-Based-on-PARL
-This is a Baidu Reinforcement Learning Camp Reproduction Project, Trying to Implement Reinforcement Learning on a tiny game: Flappy Bird
+This is a Baidu Reinforcement Learning Camp reproduction project, trying to implement Reinforcement Learning on a tiny game: Flappy Bird

 # Install:
 ### Dependencies